davidmarble/virtualenvwrapper-win/README.rst

     to change the working directory.
 In addition, the directory will be added to the environment using ``add2virtualenv``.

-``cdproject``
+``toggleglobalsitepackages``
-    If a virtualenv environment is active and a projectdir has been defined, change the current working directory to active virtualenv's project directory.
+    If a virtualenv environment is active, toggle between having the global site-packages in the PYTHONPATH or just the virtualenv's site-packages.
-    ``cd-`` will return you to the last directory you were in before calling ``cdproject``.